whalemare/RxValidator2/README.md

 * You can use it in model layer, for consistent architecture rules
 * You can use it in view layer, with rx wrappers
 * You need test only your custom validation rules, because the main features of the library are already covered by tests
+* Class Validator extends from LinkedHashSet<ValidateRule>, that you can use all benefits of this collection implementation

 Install
 -------